eidelmanjonathan/aws-batch-cbmc/ci/snapshot/new_tools/README.md

 The keys we can supply are cbmc, batch, viewer and lambda.
 The packages are packages in the shared tools S3 bucket packages directory.
+In the shared tools S3 bucket, there is a directory called "packages" that has subdirectories for each tools.
+That folder contains tarballs with names that look similar to the above.
+Any of those tarballs can be chosen here.

 If we want to generate a new snapshot with package overrides, we use the following command: